Case Western Reserve University: Emergency Medical Services

 Case Western Reserve University Emergency Medical Services (CWRU EMS) is a student-run all volunteer ambulance service and a National Collegiate Emergency Medical Services Foundation member.
-Covering University Circle, CWRU EMS provides free basic life support level treatment and transport to local hospitals.
+Covering University Circle, CWRU EMS is run solely by undergraduates volunteers, who provides free basic life support level treatment and transport to local hospitals.
 Crews receive medical direction from University Hospitals.
-CWRU EMS is under operational oversight by the Department of Public Safety.

 Traditions

 Starting in 1910, the Hudson Relay is an annual relay race event remembering and honoring the university relocation from Hudson, Ohio to Cleveland.
 Conceived by then-student, Monroe Curtis, the relay race was run from the old college in Hudson, Ohio to the new university in University Circle.
 Since the mid-1980s, the race has been run entirely in the University Circle area.
 The race is a distance of 26 mi.
 It is held weekend before spring semester finals.
 Competing running teams are divided by graduating class.
 If a class wins the relay all four years, tradition dictates a reward of a champagne and steak dinner with the president of the university be awarded.
 Only six classes have won all four years—1982, 1990, 1994, 2006, 2011, and 2017.
 The winning classes of each year is carved on an original boulder located behind Adelbert Hall.

-Springfest is a day-long concert and student group festival that occurs later in the same day as Hudson Relays.
-The Springfest Planning Committee brings in several bands and a beer garden, student groups set up booths to entertain the student body, and various inflatable carnival-style attractions are brought in to add to the festive atmosphere.
-Occasionally, due to adverse weather conditions, the festival must be moved indoors, usually to Thwing Center or Adelbert Gym.

-Halloween at the Farm is a tradition established in the fall of 2002.
-Halloween at the Farm takes place at the Squire Valleevue Farm in Hunting Valley, Ohio.
-Students, their families, and faculty are invited to enjoy games, a bonfire, an open-air concert and hay rides.
-Organized by the members of the Class Officer Collective, HATF is one of the biggest events of the year.
-In the fall of 2009 the event was moved to the main campus and renamed "Halloween at Home".

 Since 1976, the Film Society of Case Western Reserve University has held a science fiction marathon.
 The film festival, the oldest of its type, boasts more than 34 hours of non-stop movies, cartoons, trailers, and shorts spanning many decades and subgenres, using both film and digital projection.
 The Film Society, which is student-run and open to the public, also shows movies on Friday and Saturday evenings throughout the school year.